 - Owners imputed rent (an estimate of how much it would cost to rent owner-occupied units)

 - Brokers’ fees

 - Tax revenue for the city

 - Building supplies and labor

 Considering that economic growth is typically defined as the percentage change in real GDP, investors’ contributions to these areas are synonymous with economic stimulation.
 The wake of their actions generates an increased need for goods and services that may help a struggling economy.
-For a more comprehensive breakdown of the benefits provided by investors, click here.

 Investment in property generates economic freedoms and access to good jobs and homes, reducing the strain on federal social welfare programs.
 GDP, along with other aggregate measures of wealth and production, are exponentially increasing as a result of real estate investment.